mattrussell2/diff_test/README.md

 6. Results are reported!

-### Examples
+## Examples
-See examples in the sample/ and tests/ folders in the repository
+See examples in the tests/ folders in the repository

 Thanks!
 And happy coding!